Community & Partnerships Outreach Communication

 Method: Email

-What: Dear Faculty, as the experts in your field, I would like to know what you would like to see in a new textbook.
+What: Dear Faculty, as experts in your field, I would like to know what you would like to see in a new textbook.
 What is working for you in the textbooks you currently use?
 What would like to see more of?
 What is not working?
 What do you wish could be included or added to a textbook to make it more helpful to your students and to you as the instructor?
 What features would help you consider adopting this textbook in your classroom?

 Benefits: By answering the questions, you have an opportunity to provide relevant and experience-based information that will help shape the future of new textbooks in the field.
 No textbook has it all or is perfect, but we can try to improve.
 Your voice is important in this process.
 What can we do to make our textbooks more relevant, engaging, and pain free for you and your students?